reminix-ai/runtime-python/examples/custom-agent/README.md

 # Custom Agent Example

-This example demonstrates how to create a custom agent using the decorator-based `Agent` class from `reminix-runtime`.
+This example demonstrates how to create a custom agent using the `@agent` decorator from `reminix-runtime`.

 ## Running